 Dudhwa National Park.

-Dudhwa National Park, located along the Indo-Nepal border in Lakhimpur-Kheri district of Uttar Pradesh, is part of a rich conservation landscape that includes Kishanpur and Katerniaghat Wildlife Sanctuaries.
-Together, they preserve the finest remaining stretches of natural forests and grasslands in the Terai region of the Upper Gangetic Plains.
+Dudhwa National Park, situated along the Indo-Nepal border in Uttar Pradesh’s Lakhimpur-Kheri district, is part of a vital conservation zone that includes Kishanpur and Katerniaghat Wildlife Sanctuaries.
+Together, they protect some of the last pristine stretches of natural forest and grassland in the Terai region of the Upper Gangetic Plains.

-Beyond its thriving populations of tigers and leopards, the park is a haven for rare and endangered species.
-It supports a healthy population of the Swamp Deer (Barasingha), successfully reintroduced Indian One-horned Rhinoceros, and elusive species like the Bengal Florican and Hispid Hare—making Dudhwa National Park a remarkable destination for serious wildlife enthusiasts and conservationists alike.
+In addition to its strong populations of tigers and leopards, the park shelters several rare and endangered species.
+It is home to a thriving population of Swamp Deer (Barasingha), the reintroduced Indian One-horned Rhinoceros, and elusive animals like the Bengal Florican and Hispid Hare—making Dudhwa a standout destination for dedicated wildlife lovers and conservationists.

 Best Time to Go